 North Carolina’s Guilford County Register of Deeds Official Prays for Marriage Equality

-September 17, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+September 17, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Jeff Thigpen of Guilford County Register of Deeds issued a statement voicing his support for marriage equality in North Carolina after he was forced to turn down marriage licenses for two same-sex couples yesterday.